Social Media Analysis Means Gathering Information

 Social Media Analysis Means Tracking Information

-Social media analysis means tracking customers and prospects to see what they are discussing or inquiring (or even complaining) about and find the common keywords based on your company, brand, or product, and use these keywords into status updates or tweets that become more relevant to their targeted niche market.
+Social media analysis means tracking customers and prospects to see what they are discussing or inquiring (or even complaining) about and find the common keywords based on your company, brand, or product, and use these keywords in status updates or tweets that become more relevant to their targeted niche market.
 These keywords can then be used to link to the company’s main website.
 And the marketer can produce more content using the same keywords to lead to other social media sites, landing pages, or promotional pages.

 Social Media Analysis tracks information from social media websites such as Facebook, Twitter, LinkedIn, FourSquare, and YouTube.
 It can be used for many reasons, including customer relationship management (CRM), which involves managing the relationships between customers, sellers, brands, and other stakeholders.
 This enables organizations to develop and implement campaigns that engage with the target audience.
 The objective of any such campaign is to improve customer satisfaction and boost brand loyalty.